 Matty: We serve food out of windows.

 Coulson: Cheeseburgers.
-I spent a year working on Matty’s Patty’s, from a little pop-up, to MattyFest at Echo Beach, to the flagship store on Queen West across from Bellwoods.
+I spent a year working on Matty’s Patty’s, first at a little pop-up, then at MattyFest on Echo Beach and then at the flagship store on Queen West across from Bellwoods.
 It was a time when nobody had jobs.
 It was scary.
 But we were really busy, doing something we loved, and we were able to hire 40 people in that space.
 It was lighthearted, and we didn’t take it too seriously, but it allowed us to move on to the next step.
 In the background, Prime Seafood Palace was getting built, almost as a side project.

 Coulson: Before we opened, we had every recipe down to the gram, cooked, tested, and laid out for the staff.
 We wanted to make this place feel like it’s been open for a year.

 Coulson: Really, the biggest concept here is restraint.
-One time Matty and I were in Austin and doing a barbecue for Hot Luck, a food and music festival there, making cheese sauce for a sandwich.
-I was like cheese sauce, got it, no problem.
+One time Matty and I were in Austin doing a barbecue for Hot Luck, a food-and-music festival there, and I was asked to make cheese sauce for a sandwich.
+I was like, cheese sauce, got it, no problem.
 I started working on a recipe with 35 ingredients.
 And Matty was like, no, you just take a brick of cheese, melt it, and add milk and mustard.
 That’s it.
 It doesn’t have to be overcomplicated.
 And that’s what we do here.

 Matty: It’s about stripping things back.
 There’s not really a lot of composed dishes.
 It’s steak on a plate.
-It’s crab in a crabshell.
-We focus a lot on sauces, and on taking parts of an ingredient and making it an accoutrement to the same ingredient.
-Like the crab: we take the head guts, make a tomalley, take the shells, make a chili oil out of that, pick the crab perfectly, and dress it lightly with a bit of butter and salt.
+It’s crab in a crab shell.
+We focus a lot on sauces and on taking parts of an ingredient and making them accoutrements to that same ingredient.
+Like the crab: we take the head guts, make a tamalley, take the shells, make a chili oil, pick the crab perfectly, and dress it lightly with a bit of butter and salt.
 That’s it.
-You have a beautiful, creamy, crab-infused sauce, and a chili oil made from the crab.
+You have a beautiful, creamy, crab-infused sauce and a chili oil made from the crab.

 It’s the same with the room.
-There’s no art, there’s no sconces, there’s nothing.
-It’s a monolithic space; just gorgeous Canadian maple, brass, and leather.
+There’s no art, there are no sconces, there’s nothing.
+It’s a monolithic space: just gorgeous Canadian maple, brass, and leather.
 Everyone glows in here.
-It’s warm; it’s like the whole thing is humming.
+It’s warm.
+It’s like the whole thing is humming.
 It’s the complete opposite of other steakhouses, which are all red leather, dark tables and tuxedos.
 This space is angelic and soft.
 It’s a true juxtaposition with steak, which is very masculine.
 I want the space to be neutral and inviting.

 This is what I think is beautiful.
 This is how I feel on the inside.
 It’s a way I’m able to show people what I really am.
 Some people may not understand that, but this room is how I feel hospitality should be.
 This is me.
 But I only set the stage, and that’s just 10 per cent of it.
 This would be nothing without everyone else in here.
 Because it’s so relaxed, beautiful and simple, everyone who’s a part of this shines.
 We often think we need to overcompensate and do a lot of bullshit to make something great, but we don’t.

-Coulson: I think this place would be different if we opened it four years ago.
+Coulson: I think this place would be different if we’d opened it four years ago.
 We’ve grown and matured as people.

 Matty: Who I am has changed a thousand times.
 I didn’t have kids before this started.
 The biggest thing about this space is, I just want people to feel welcome.
 Truly, that’s it.
 You’ve got a kid in a stroller?
 What’s up, let’s do it.
 You’ve got ripped jeans?
 What’s up, let’s go.

 The beauty is in the imperfections.
-It’s funny having rich dudes come in here, looking at me walking around the room, and I’m not trying to be anything I’m not.
+It’s funny having rich dudes come in here and see me walking around the room, and I’m not trying to be anything I’m not.
 Guess what?
 I come from a working-class background.
 This can happen.
 You have to work really hard, but it can happen.
 It took me 22 years to get here, not just six.
 I went to culinary school just to get out of Fort Erie, the town I grew up in, and now I’m back there and I love it more than anything.
 It’s full circle.
 My reputation is out there, but I’m 40 now.
 I’ve got three kids, and I want to eat at nice restaurants.
 This is my nice restaurant, and it’s for everybody.
-Come here in swimming trunks, flip flops, I don’t give a fuck.
+Come here in swimming trunks and flip flops.
 Or wear a tuxedo, I don’t give a fuck—you’re the same as everybody else.